r0bert-t/personal-voice-rag/README.md

 > Please note that in order to use ElevenLabs APIs you have to generate a valid API key on [ElevenLabs Platform](https://elevenlabs.io/api) and set the proper endpoints access

 ### RAG chain query processing
-It is worth to outline a few important methods and functions used to process RAG chain query
+It is worth to outline a few important LangChain methods and functions used to process RAG chain queries
-- LangChain function **as_retriever** converts a vector store into a retriever object (LangChain retriever interface).
+- **as_retriever** function converts a vector store into a retriever object (LangChain retriever interface).
 In the code we limit the search to return only the top 3 (default is 4) most relevant document chunks for any given query
-- LangChain core method **ChatPromptTemplate.from_messages** is used to build structured multi-role chat prompts
+- **ChatPromptTemplate.from_messages** core method is used to build structured multi-role chat prompts
-- LangChain **create_stuff_documents_chain** function builds a runnable sequence that "stuffs" a list of retrieved documents into a single prompt context window, formats them, and sends them to a large language model
+- **create_stuff_documents_chain** function builds a runnable sequence that "stuffs" a list of retrieved documents into a single prompt context window, formats them, and sends them to a large language model
-- LangChain **create_retrieval_chain** function combines a retriever and a document combination chain
+- **create_retrieval_chain** function combines a retriever and a document combination chain

 ### Sample data flow (voice user query)
 1. Agent records user voice query and converts it to text using ElevenLabs SST API